SABS-R3/scientific-computing/hugo_site/content/unit_2_linear_algebra/07-conjugate-gradient-method.md

 At each iteration $k$ of CG we are concerned with the *residual*, defined as $r_k = b - A x_k$.
 If the residual is nonzero, then at each step we wish to find a positive
 $\alpha$ such that $\phi(x_k + \alpha p_k) < \phi(x_k)$, where $p_k$ is the *search
 direction* at each $k$.
-For the classical stepest descent optimisation algorithm the search direction would be the residual $p_k = r_k$, however, steapest descent can suffer from convergence problems, so instead we aim to find a set of search directions $p_k$ so that $p_k^T r\_{k-1} \ne 0$ (i.e. at each step we are guaranteed to reduce $\phi$), and that the search directions are linearly independent.
+For the classical steepest descent optimisation algorithm the search direction would be the residual $p_k = r_k$, however, steepest descent can suffer from convergence problems, so instead we aim to find a set of search directions $p_k$ so that $p_k^T r\_{k-1} \ne 0$ (i.e. at each step we are guaranteed to reduce $\phi$), and that the search directions are linearly independent.
 The latter condition guarantees